awsdocs/amazon-cognito-developer-guide/doc_source/user-pool-lambda-custom-email-sender.md

 ```

 **Step 4: Edit the code to use custom sender**
 Amazon Cognito uses AWS Encryption SDK to encrypt secrets \(temporary passwords and authorization codes\) before sending them to the custom sender Lambda function\.
 You need to decrypt these secrets before sending them to end users using the custom provider of your choice\.
 To use the AWS Encryption SDK with your Lambda function, you need to package the SDK with your function\.
-For information, see [Installing the AWS Encryption SDK for JavaScript](encryption-sdk/latest/developer-guide/javascript-installation.html)\.
+For information, see [Installing the AWS encryption SDK for JavaScript](encryption-sdk/latest/developer-guide/javascript-installation.html)\.
 You can also update the Lambda package by completing the following steps\.

 1. Export the Lambda function package from the console\.